 Since then owners have included the 1887 Police Commissioner, a notable physician from the Brisbane General Hospital and, in 1904, grain merchant William Siemon, who resided there till passing it onto the Presbyterian Church in 1955, the last year it was ever a private residence.

-Interestingly it was one of the Siemon children, having been born and spent his childhood in this house neighbouring the spooky gothic house Moorlands, who imparted stories about it to his wife Rosamond.
+Interestingly it was one of the Siemon grandchildren, Aubrey, whose grandfather lived in this house, and who himself lived in nearby "Ravenswood" which was a neighbour to the spooky gothic house Moorlands, who imparted stories about Moorlands to his wife Rosamond.
 Fascinated by tales about the house and its tragic occupants, Mrs Siemon went on to write their story in ‘The Mayne Inheritance'.